 Notes

 * Use just the purple lavender flowers (not the green stems).
-The end result will spell of lavender and have a light purple hue.
+The end result will smell of lavender and have a light purple hue.

 * Syrup makes 12 cocktails.